ThibArg/node-js-keynote2pdf/README.md

     npm install applescript
     ```

 * Well.
 Also install this module, `npm install keynote2pdf`
+  * Actually, if you just need this module, you can install just it
 * See the `kn2pdf-usage-example-01.js` example to see how to use the module

 ### Interesting Information